Kimberley Mead; LPC-S

 My clients have expressed that they appreciate my warmth and authentic desire to learn and understand their world, balanced with direction and insight.
 I am committed to providing the most transparent, honest, and supportive therapeutic relationship possible.
 I am open about my thought processes and share my resources with you as I believe that therapy should be engaging and not a mystery.
 The tools for a healthy life should be yours.

-I offer a safe and supportive environment where you can explore and challenge yourself without getting overwhelmed or lost.
+I offer an environment where you can explore and challenge yourself without getting overwhelmed or lost.
 Throughout the process you will learn to trust your gut, trust the process, and trust yourself in what you need.
-I encourage all my clients to learn to be with their feelings: from anger to grief – every emotion is warranted and valid.
+I encourage all my clients to become curious not only about their thoughts but to also learn to be with their feelings.
+From anger to grief – every emotion is warranted and valid, they exist to help us navigate the world.
+I am always telling my clients “emotions are information packets.”

 I chose a Swallow to represent my practice as one of the meanings associated with the swallow is “a return to home”.
 Some parts of life are a long and dark journey, and to heal we must we meet ourselves again and reemerge into life.